Icelandair Group hf.: Major shareholder announcement

-Attached is a major shareholder announcement from Lífeyrissjóður Verslunarmanna confirming that its number of voting rights in Icelandair Group is 643,622,128 which will correspond to 2.26% of voting rights in Icelandair Group (triggering thresholds: below 10% and below 5%) due to increase of share capital as previously announced.
+Attached is a major shareholder announcement from Íslandsbanki hf. confirming that its number of voting rights in Icelandair Group is 1,804,432,309 which corresponds to 6.35% of voting rights in Icelandair Group (triggering threshold: exceeds 5%) due to acquisition of shares.

 Contact information